choryu0270/spc-workflow-interface/README.md

 - Python with tkinter support
 - gfortran, for compiling `spc.f90`

-The shot-sheet reader uses Python standard-library modules for `.xlsx` parsing, so `openpyxl` is not required.
+The shot-sheet reader uses Python standard-library modules for `.xlsx` parsing.

 ## Run